-The following is a design procedure for all the components needed to create the Typical Application Circuit.
+The following is a design procedure for all the components needed to create the Typical Application Circuit shown on the front page.
 This design converts 3.3V (V{IN}) to 1.2V (V{OUT}) at a maximum load of 4A with an efficiency of 89% and a switching frequency of 300 kHz.
-The same procedures can be followed to create many other designs with varying input voltages, and load currents.
+The same procedures can be followed to create many other designs with varying input voltages, output voltages, and load currents.